wp-plugins/media-library-assistant/readme.txt

 9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
 Also shows the enhanced Search Media box.

 == Changelog ==

+= 1.41 =
+* New: For `[mla_gallery]`, the new `mla_output` parameter lets you get "previous_link" and "next_link" values to support moving through an `[mla_gallery]` one item at a time.
+Look for **Support for Alternative Gallery Output** in the Other Notes section or the Settings/Media Library Assistant Documentation tab for complete information.
+* New: For `[mla_gallery]`, field-level substitution parameters now include $_REQUEST arguments.
+You can pass any values you need from HTML form or hyperlink variables to the Gallery Display Content parameters and to your custom style and markup templates.
+* New: Hover text/tool tips, e.g., "Filter by...", "Edit..." added to most links on the Media/Assistant submenu table.
+* New: The ALL_EXIF and ALL_IPTC pseudo variables now limit each field value to 256 bytes or less.
+Array values are included once, at their most expanded level.
+* New: For `[mla_gallery]`, EXIF values containing arrays now use the ",single" and ",export" qualifiers.
+* Fix: Intermittent "full height" display of attachment thumbnails has been eliminated.
+Attachment thumbnail is now a link to the Edit Media screen.
+* Fix: EXIF and IPTC values containing invalid UTF8 characters are converted to valid UTF8 equivalents.
+* Fix: When editing `[gallery]` shortcodes in the Media Manager the proper gallery contents (image thumbnails) are now returned.
+* Fix: Better handling of Media/Assistant submenu table listing when returning from a Bulk Action, especially Bulk Edit.
+Display filters for date, category/tag and the search box are retained.
+* Fix: For `[mla_gallery]`, Gallery Content Display parameters are now processed when `mla_viewer=true`.
+* Fix: For `[mla_gallery]`, the default "alt" attribute (item caption) is processed when `mla_viewer=true`.
+* Fix: For `[mla_gallery]`, error messages are displayed for invalid "terms:" and "custom:" substitution parameters.

 = 1.40 =
 * New: **"base" selection** for the where-used database access tuning "Inserted in" option **can significantly improve performance** while retaining the most useful part of the where-used information.
 It's on the Settings/Media Library Assistant screen, General tab.